microsoft/azure-health-AI-services-samples/samples/ta4h-container-e2e-sample/README.md

 This sample provides code examples and best practices on how to use the containerized version of Text Analytics for Health in a scalable way.

-After completing the tutorial you will have:
+After completing the setup steps for this sample you will have:
 - A .Net Core console application to help you stress test the service.
-- A Kubernetes cluster that can scale and with one or many Text Analytics for Health Nodes.
+- A Kubernetes cluster that with several Text Analytics for Health Containers.
-- Several supporting services such as storage accounts, Queues, ...
+- Azure Storage service with containers, Queues and Azure Table Storage.

-All these examples can be setup through a guided tutorial with several deployment scripts.
+All these elements can be setup through a guided tutorial with several deployment scripts.
 With the goal to be used in an scalable and asynchronous way.

 ## Throughput and hardware recommendation